arshednabeel/arshednabeel.github.io/about.md

 permalink: /about/
 ---

-I am Arshed Nabeel, an independent researcher interested in neuroscience, deep representation learning, and the intersection of the two.
+I am Arshed Nabeel, an independent researcher interested in deep representation learning, neuroscience, and the intersection of the two.
 In my most recent avatar, I was a deep learning research engineer at Netradyne, developing tools and techniques to analyze driver behavior.
 Previously, I was at Indian Institute of Science, exploring functional neuroimaging, neural signals, and their timescales.
+In my past adventures, I have also dabbled in other fields like computer science theory and mathematical ecology.

 In my free time, I obsess over Formula 1 (rooting for Lando Norris and McLaren), and make slightly-better-than-mediocre digital artwork.
 I also sometimes find topics of varying degrees of obscurity to dig into, which can vary in scope; some of the recent ones are the history of computing (especially videogames), the _Star Wars_ universe, and Neil Gaiman's _Sandman_.